Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: Computational Experiments

 \subsubsection{\textbf{Observations}}

 \begin{itemize} \item The out-of-sample classification accuracy is consistently high, never falling below 98\% and frequently achieving 100\%.
-This indicates that the policy learned using Algorithm \ref{alg:main} imitates the optimal trajectory very well. \item Even when the out-of-sample test accuracy falls below 100\%, the maximum suboptimality remains very low, never exceeding 1.8\%. \item The proposed approach significantly outspeeds Algorithm \ref{alg:shooting}, with speed-ups reaching up to more than 26 million times.
+This indicates that the policy learned using Algorithm \ref{alg:main} imitates the extremal trajectory very well. \item Even when the out-of-sample test accuracy falls below 100\%, the maximum {PMP-Gap} remains very low, never exceeding 1.8\%. \item The proposed approach significantly outspeeds Algorithm \ref{alg:shooting}, with speed-ups reaching up to more than 26 million times.
 We also note that the relative speed-up increases with larger $n$ and $T$.
-This enhancement is attributed to the increased computational demand of solving problems with larger number of projects and longer time horizons. \item The training times are typically short, up to several hours in a personal laptop. demonstrating the practicality of our approach. \end{itemize}
+This enhancement is attributed to the increased computational demand of solving problems with larger number of projects and longer time horizons. \item The training times are typically short, up to several hours in a personal laptop. demonstrating the practicality of our approach. \item {While the maximum {PMP-Gap } increases as the noise level grows, it remains modest (below 5\%) when the perturbations are small. \item The training times for the fisheries control problem, especially for \(n=10\), are generally higher than other problems.
+This is likely due to the larger number of feature variables and distinct control vectors present in the training dataset for this problem.} \end{itemize}